 The course continues to build upon the foundations of English 9 Regents.
-There is extensive work in expository writing and literary analysis, and argument-based writing.
+Students will study major authors through a variety of genres and participate in written and oral discussions regarding the works.
+There is extensive work in expository writing, literary analysis, and argument-based writing.
 Fundamentals of grammar, spelling, vocabulary and speech are emphasized.